 An eSIM for Chile is a data plan that is installed on your mobile's integrated chip via a QR code, without a physical card.
 Upon arrival in the country, it automatically connects to a local network with your plan already loaded, so you have internet as soon as you turn on your phone.
 You buy it before you travel, and that's it.

-The beauty is that you don't touch your home line: your Spanish number remains active for receiving bank SMS or calls, and data goes through the eSIM.
-This is called dual SIM, and almost any iPhone since the XR or a recent Android supports it.
+The beauty of it is that you don't touch your home line: your Spanish number remains active to receive bank SMS or calls, and data goes through the eSIM.
+This is called dual SIM, and almost any iPhone from the XR or a recent Android supports it.
 If you're coming from Spain and want to travel around South America, an eSIM saves you the pilgrimage to an Entel store with your passport in hand.
-Before buying, check if your phone supports eSIM in this compatibility guide: it's a matter of a setting, not an expensive model.
+Before buying, check that your phone supports eSIM: it's a matter of a setting, not an expensive model.
+If you still have doubts about what an eSIM is exactly and how it differs from a physical card, we explain it calmly here.

-Coverage in Chile: carriers and where the signal reaches
+Coverage in Chile: operators and where the signal reaches

-In practice, you'll have fluid signal in Santiago, Valparaíso, Viña del Mar, La Serena, Puerto Varas, and most routes in the center of the country.
-Entel is usually the carrier with the best reach in rural areas and the deep south, while Movistar and Claro compete strongly in large cities.
-Where you will notice the limit of the map is in the northern altiplano, in the middle of the Atacama Desert outside San Pedro, and in remote sections of the Carretera Austral or Patagonia, where no carrier (Chilean or otherwise) provides continuous coverage.
+In practice, you'll have a smooth signal in Santiago, Valparaíso, Viña del Mar, La Serena, Puerto Varas, and most routes in the center of the country.
+Entel is usually the operator with the best reach in rural areas and in the deep south, while Movistar and Claro compete strongly in large cities.
+Where you will notice the limit of the map is in the northern altiplano, in the middle of the Atacama Desert outside San Pedro, and in remote sections of the Carretera Austral or Patagonia, where no operator (Chilean or otherwise) provides continuous coverage.

 Tip: download offline Google Maps of your Patagonian route before leaving Puerto Montt.
-Between sections without coverage, your eSIM won't work magic, but your mobile's GPS will still function even if there's no data.
+Between sections without coverage, your eSIM won't work magic, but your phone's GPS still functions even without data.

-The eternal question.
-The short answer: for a typical 7-10 day trip with normal use (maps, WhatsApp, social media, some Uber, and looking for restaurants), 3 to 5 GB will be sufficient.
-If you stream, upload many stories, or share your connection with a laptop, go for 10 GB or a plan with ample data.
+The usual question.
+The short answer: for a typical 7-10 day trip with normal use (maps, WhatsApp, social media, a few Ubers, and looking for restaurants), 3 to 5 GB will suffice.
+If you stream, upload a lot of stories, or share your connection with a laptop, go up to 10 GB or get a plan with ample data.

 Here's a guide based on the type of traveler: